Editor - Live Journalism, The Wall Street Journal - NY

 Other qualifications for the job include:

-- A background and/or interest in editorial content and not traditional event management (Note: this role will not be responsible for event production.)
+- A background and/or interest in editorial content and not traditional event management.

-- An in-depth knowledge of business, technology, culture and finance, with a healthy track record of relationships with leaders in the space;
+- An in-depth knowledge of business, culture and finance.

 - A love of research and reporting: What's something our audience hasn't heard or seen before?